biolab/orange-hugo/content/blog/2018/12/21/scatter-plots-the-tour.md

 +++
 author="Ajda Pretnar"
-date= '2018-12-21 09:25:58+00:00'
+date= '2018-12-21'
 draft= false
 title="Scatter Plots: the Tour" type="blog"
+thumbImage = "/blog_img/2018/12/21/scatter-blog.png"
-categories=["interactive visualization", "scatter plot", "visualization"] shortExcerpt = "Line Plot is one of our recent additions to the visualization widgets.
-It shows data profiles, meaning it plots values for all features in the data set."
+categories=["interactive visualization", "scatter plot", "visualization"] shortExcerpt = "Scatter Plot has recently been renovated and it is time to present some essential tricks for working with the widget!"

-longExcerpt = "Line Plot is one of our recent additions to the visualization widgets.
-It shows data profiles, meaning it plots values for all features in the data set.
-Each data instance in a line plot is a line or a ‘profile’."
+longExcerpt = "Scatter Plot has recently been renovated (under the hood and in GUI), so now it is time to present some essential tricks for working with the cool visualization!"
 +++